Managing Change in Virtual Organizations: Issues and Challenges

 An illustration of Lewin’s organizational change model.
 In each stage, the red text represents an example of activities that are difficult or challenging to implement in boundaryless or virtual organizations.
 (Photo: Copyright © Panmore.com)

 Communication issues in virtual organizations present challenges in organizational change implementation, particularly in terms of communication effectiveness and the timing and availability of information.
 For example, miscommunication in online correspondence could result in incorrect changes in operations.
-Inefficient communication, such as in repeating the same online messages because of misinterpretation, leads to the possibility of reduced practical value of information.
+Inefficient communication, such as repeating the same online messages because of misinterpretation, leads to the possibility of reduced practical value of information.
 This information value issue arises from the importance of providing the right information at the right time, especially in time-dependent strategic changes.
 In this regard, transforming a virtual organization requires focus and attention to communication problems, and immediately addressing these problems.
 As depicted in the diagram above, in Lewin’s Change Model, these communication issues can prevent successful organizational change and transformation in the unfreezing, changing, and (re)freezing stages.

 Challenges in Workflows and Workplaces

 Workflows in boundaryless or virtual organizations are similar to workflows in non-virtual work environments.
 However, virtual workflows impose managerial challenges, especially in terms of efficiency and productivity, as well as predictability, which is an issue based on the reduced rigidity of virtual organizational structures.
-Managers have reduced control and influence on the actual activities of virtual workers during their work time, in spite of institutionalized procedures in the organization.
+Managers have reduced control and influence on the actual activities of virtual workers during their work time, despite institutionalized procedures in the organization.
 For example, a virtual employee working from home could intermittently attend to household chores during scheduled work hours.
 Moreover, managers do not have access to information about the characteristics of each employee’s work setting.
 This condition creates blind spots in strategic management and organizational change.

 In implementing organizational change, a virtual organization needs to address these challenges related to workflows.
-Managers must know and understand how workers actually do their jobs, and not just know the prescribed way of doing these jobs.
+Managers must know and understand how workers do their jobs, and not just know the prescribed way of doing these jobs.
 This challenge is difficult to address, considering the virtual nature of communication in the organization.
-Employees might not be willing to provide accurate information about all of their activities during their work hours.
+Employees might not be willing to provide accurate information about all their activities during their work hours.
 Lack of managers’ access to actual workflow information makes it difficult to ascertain occupational safety issues that hinder successful organizational change management.
 Furthermore, in terms of workplace characteristics, obstacles and disorder in the individual employee’s workplace affect workflow efficiency and productivity.
 In the Broken Windows Theory, disorderliness is a factor that encourages delinquent behavior.
 In the process of organizational change, such factors could hinder successful changes in the employee’s workflow and related behaviors.

 Technological Barriers to Organizational Change Implementation